ssricardo/ssricardo.github.io/_posts/2017-11-08-javaee-spring-boot.md

 **Application Class**

-The starting point is to create the **main** class and annotate it with `@SpringBootApplication`.
+The starting point is to create the **main** class and to annotate it with `@SpringBootApplication`.
-Starting from this class, Spring will scan the classpath and load the found configurations .
+Starting from this class, Spring will scan the classpath and load the found settings.

 **web.xml -> Java**